clara-team/document-management-service-challenge/README.md

 In this challenge, you will build a backend API service to manage **large PDF documents**.
 The service must allow users to upload, search, and download PDF documents while efficiently handling resources, given a **memory limitation of 50MB assigned to the document management service container**.
 This challenge is designed for a mid-senior engineer to demonstrate advanced skills in **Spring Boot, Java, REST API development, testing, containerization, and cloud storage integration**.

+## Technologies Used

+- Java 17
+- Spring Boot
+- PostgreSQL
+- Minio
+- Docker
+- Swagger
+- Postman

+## Minio Configuration

+Minio is used as a cloud storage solution for the document management service.
+You can configure the Minio endpoint, access key, secret key, and bucket name according to your Minio instance.

+Please access minio console and generate a new access key and secret key for the registred user

 ## Defining env variables

 Create a .env file in the root directory of the project and add the following variables: